-While Touch ID is included, a Touch Bar – that slim additional display that sits above the keyboards of some MacBooks, offering contextual shortcuts for the apps you’re currently using – isn't.
-We feel this feature won’t be sorely missed, however, with the function keys along the top of the keyboard being more than adequate for offering quick access to various tools.
+While Touch ID is here, the Touch Bar – the MacBook Pro’s slim additional display that sits in replace of the function keys, offering contextual shortcuts for the apps you’re currently using – isn’t.
+This feature likely won’t be sorely missed, though, with the function keys along the top being more than adequate for offering quick access to various tools.

 While the chassis surrounding it has shrunk, the Force Touch trackpad has actually grown, and is now 20% larger than the standard trackpad on previous MacBook Airs, offering more room for gestures and to move the cursor around – you won't want to go back to a smaller trackpad once you try it.
 Also, unlike on older MacBook Airs the trackpad is now flush with the body, and requires only gentle presses to register as clicks.
 It’s a much more comfortable, and quieter, experience.

 The use of recycled aluminum makes this the greenest MacBook ever, according to Apple, and while its unibody design has been made from the metal shavings from previously machined devices (which means Apple doesn't need to mine and smelt further materials), there are no blemishes or marks; this is the same premium-looking – and feeling – MacBook Air we’re used to, just greener.
 Apple told us it has achieved this design feat by employing full-time, in-house metallurgists to help ensure that the recycled aluminum body is up to Apple’s rigorous standards.